Douglas Says

-Douglas Says (born, March 1961, Newark, New Jersey) is an American fashion designer, stylist, author, and make-up artist.
+Douglas Says (born March 1961) is an American fashion designer, stylist, author, and make-up artist.
 He is known for using stretch fabrics in eveningwear and has worked with figures in the ballroom scene, including his longtime muse Tracey Africa Norman.
-In 2024, he was featured in the Newark Museum of Art’s exhibition The Story of Newark Fashion: Atelier to Runway and the short documentary film Miss Honey: The Catsuit, directed by Brandon R. Nicholas and screened at NewFest, which highlights the legacy of drag performer Moi Renee and features a signature catsuit designed by Says.
+In 2024, his work was included in the exhibition The Story of Newark Fashion: Atelier to Runway at The Newark Museum of Art.
+Says is the subject of the short documentary Miss Honey: The Catsuit (2024), directed by Brandon R. Nicholas, which premiered at NewFest.
+The film highlights the legacy of drag performer Moi Renée and features a catsuit designed by Says.

 Career

-Douglas Says began designing clothing in the 1970s while attending high school in Newark, New Jersey.
-After taking a course in men’s tailoring, he began producing garments for classmates and friends.
-He initially explored modeling but shifted his focus to design and eventually found greater interest in creating clothing for women.
+Raised in Newark, New Jersey, Says began designing clothing in the 1970s while attending high school.
+After taking a course in men's tailoring, he began producing garments for classmates and friends.
+He initially explored modeling but shifted his focus to design, eventually concentrating on women's clothing.
 By 1983, he had completed formal training in fashion design.
-In the 1980s and 1990s, Says participated in Newark's fashion and nightlife scenes, including involvement in drag pageants, ballroom events, and local discos.
-Some of his clients have included has worked as model Iman, singer Celia Cruz, and runway coach Miss J Alexander.
+In the 1980s and 1990s, Says was active in Newark's fashion and nightlife scenes, including drag pageants, ballroom events, and local discos.
+His clients have included model Iman, singer Celia Cruz, and runway coach J. Alexander.
 He has also worked with photographers including Gerard Gaskin, Mike Ruiz, Alex Chatelain, Ghillian Lewin, Fadil Berisha, Marc Baptiste, Dah Len, Keith Majors, Anthony Barboza, and Jerry Jack.

-By 1998 Douglas has legally changed his name to Douglas Says.
-In the early 2000s, Says began presenting annual fashion shows in Newark.
-His work was featured in BET’s Rip the Runway in 2006, where he debuted alongside Steve Harvey’s suit collection, and again in 2009 with his “Plus U” collection, a line designed for plus-size women.His pieces have appeared in independent films including Smooth: The Game Is Dead, Don’t Go to Strangers, and The System Within.